Managing your scholarship

 Extension of Scholarship

-If your scholarship is due to expire in the next two months and you would like to apply for an extension please complete the Extension of Scholarship Request Form.
+If your scholarship is due to expire in the next two months and is supported by the supervisor and Chief Investigator, please apply for an extension by completing the Extension of Scholarship Request Form.